qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/About.md

 + Programming solutions should be placed in each student's appropriate Canvas  directory.

-+ #### All communications regarding late assignment submissions should go directly to [ToCome], not with the instructor.
++ #### All communications regarding late assignment submissions should go directly to [instructor email here](mailto:instructors-25f-machine-learning-1534062135941@mail.canvas.its.virginia.edu), not with the instructor.

 + About Extensions:
   + Each student has <b>ten</b> extension days to be used at his or